OPV Device Structure: Layer Editing, Active Layers and Thickness

-Before attempting this section make sure you have attempted Part A and Part B
+Before attempting this section, make sure you have completed Part A and Part B.

 The Layer editor window displays a table describing the device structure.
 Each row corresponds to a layer, with columns for properties such as name, optical material, type, and Thickness, which sets the physical thickness of the layer.
 In this example, the P3HT:PCBM layer is the active layer — the part of the device that absorbs photons and generates charge carriers (electrons and holes).